DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 ---
 layout: manual
 title: Integration Manual
-description: The purpose of this documentation is to guide the developer on how to integrate with Cielo's API Cielo eCommerce.
+description: The purpose of this documentation is to guide the developer on how to integrate with Cielo's API Cielo e-Commerce.
 search: true
 translated: true
 categories: manual